Panzer Dragoon Saga: Legacy

-Sega disbanded Team Andromeda after Saga completion and reassigned some staff to Smilebit, which developed the final Panzer Dragoon game, Orta (2002), for the Xbox.
-Meanwhile, Ueda worked on Jet Set Radio (2000), Sakai worked on Phantasy Star Online (2000) and Yokota worked on Rez (2001), all for Dreamcast.
+Sega disbanded Team Andromeda after Panzer Dragoon Saga's completion.
 Futatsugi left Sega and joined Konami.
+The art director Kentaro Yoshida also left, saying he and Futatsugi were "not salarymen" and were unsatisfied with the creative opportunities at Sega.
+Some staff were reassigned to Smilebit, which developed the final Panzer Dragoon game, Orta (2002), for the Xbox.
+Ueda worked on Jet Set Radio (2000), Sakai worked on Phantasy Star Online (2000) and Yokota worked on Rez (2001), all for Dreamcast.

+Though few developers have cited Panzer Dragoon Saga as an influence, the Ringer journalist Ben Lindburgh drew parallels to Horizon Zero Dawn (2017) and the games of Fumito Ueda, particularly The Last Guardian (2016).
+Lindburgh wrote that these games "are regarded as distinctive and original games, and Saga got to some of the same territory first".

-English-language copies of Panzer Dragoon Saga sold for hundreds of US dollars as of 2018, with factory-sealed copies selling for over a thousand.
+As of 2018, English-language copies of Panzer Dragoon Saga sold for hundreds of US dollars on the used market, with factory-sealed copies selling for more than a thousand.
 According to The Ringer, "Its scarcity has conferred a cult-classic status that's become part of its appeal ...
 To play it is to enter an exclusive, clued-in club."
-Japanese copies are far cheaper, but have no English translation and cannot be played on Western Saturn consoles.Panzer Dragoon Saga has not been rereleased.
-In 2009, the game-downloading service GameTap said it had non-exclusive rights to distribute it, but as Saturn emulation is difficult, there was not enough demand to make it a priority.
-According to Futatsugi, Sega has lost the source code, making porting it difficult.
-Given the opportunity to remake Saga, Futatsugi said he would make it less linear, with an open world, branching player choices and online communication.
+Japanese copies are far cheaper, but have no English translation and cannot be played on western Saturn consoles.Panzer Dragoon Saga has not been rereleased.
+In 2009, the game-downloading service GameTap said it had non-exclusive rights to distribute it, but, as Saturn emulation is difficult, there was not enough demand to make it a priority.
+According to Futatsugi, Sega has lost the source code, making porting difficult.
+The Sega Europe employee David Nulty lamented the lack of a rerelease, as the western market for Japanese RPGs had grown.
+Given the opportunity to remake Panzer Dragoon Saga, Futatsugi said he would make it less linear, with an open world, branching choices and online communication.
 In another interview, he said he would consider telling the story from Azel's perspective.
+Lindburgh wrote that a full remake would be a significantly risky investment.